Will therapy be difficult?

-An initial assessment appointment fee is £60 and the session will last up to one hour.
-Fees for individual therapy are £65 for up to 60 minutes session.
+An initial self-referral assessment appointment fee is £60 and the session will last up to one hour.
+Fees for individual self-referral therapy thereafter are £65.
 Fees for organisations vary from £75-£140.
 Fees for reports such a medico-legal assessments for personal injury are available on request.

 Where is your practice?